harmony-one/h/progress/theo-perisic.md

 2025-09-12 Fri: Started base network script to track target wallet behavior.
 Operations for Lend contracts, and reviewed Infrastrucrure DAO.
 Made changes to upcoming governance release, correcting 50%+1 and 66.67% to be quorum and approval rate, respectively, matching most recent documentation.

-2025-09-11 Thu: Sharing insights with team, sync with Li, Artem, Frank, Rika.
+2025-09-11 Thu: Sharing insights with team in detail, sync with Li, Artem, Frank, Rika.
 Added target wallet contracts found on [Nansen](https://www.nansen.ai/) for increasing and removing liquidity to track behavior.

 2025-09-10 Wed: Added details to master product requirement document, answering clarifying questions from Artem.
 Continued dive into [Nansen AI](https://www.nansen.ai/).
 Insight: trace shows "multicall" and "increaseLiquidity" are only actions target wallet takes, proving positions are already open, and only liquidity is flowing, multi-position strategy of 100-tick positions.
 Distribution is not shown, the missing piece is seeing how the 99.9% liquidity of the wallet is being used every few minutes.